SAP/ui5-webcomponents-react/packages/ui5-webcomponents-react-seed/README.md

 - `yarn mock`: To run this project with json-server.

-- `yarn start`: To run this project with backend (⚠️ currently not supported)
+- `yarn start`: To run this project with backend (⚠️ currently not supported).

 # Configuration Included